evintunador/templateGPT/README.md

 Because I'm not super knowledgeable on how collaborating on git projects works and I tend to edit directly on the main branch, please reach out and communicate with me about any edits you plan to make so that I can avoid editing the same files.
 [Click here to join my discord server](https://discord.gg/hTYQyDPpr9)

 ## check me out
 - guides on how to build miniature versions of popular models from scratch, with a hand-holding walkthrough of every single tensor operation: [minGemma](https://github.com/evintunador/minGemma), [minGrok](https://github.com/evintunador/minGrok), and [minLlama3](https://github.com/evintunador/minLlama3).
-Future versions of these guides will use this Repo as a template
+Future versions of those kinds of guides I make will use this Repo as a template
 - [my YouTube channel](https://www.youtube.com/@Tunadorable)
 - my [other links](https://linktr.ee/tunadorable)